 High-antioxidant foods, like blackstrap molasses, help reduce free radicals in the body, which are believed to be the primary cause of cancer.
-According to the National Cancer Institute, free radicals are formed naturally in the body and play an important role in many normal cellular processes; however, at high concentrations, free radicals can be hazardous to the body and damage all major components of cells, including DNA, proteins and cell membranes.
+The National Cancer Institute indicates that free radicals are formed naturally in the body and play an important role in many normal cellular processes.
+However, at high concentrations, free radicals can be hazardous to the body and damage all major components of cells, including DNA, proteins and cell membranes.

 5. Promotes Skin Health

-Blackstrap molasses contains lactic acid, which is produced by bacteria that plays an important role in carbohydrate metabolism.
-Lactic acid serves as a natural acne treatment and heals other skin conditions.
+Blackstrap molasses contains lactic acid, which is produced by bacteria plays an important role in carbohydrate metabolism.
+Lactic acid serves as a natural acne treatment and treats other skin conditions.

 Blackstrap molasses also promotes the growth of healthy tissues, so it serves as a natural wound healer.
 Consuming blackstrap molasses accelerates the healing time of cuts, wounds, burns and signs of acne — helping you maintain clear and healthy skin.